Visiting the Clinic

 If you have private medical insurance, please contact your provider at this stage to ensure cover.

 My administrative needs are run by PHF practice management.
-Gayle and the team are in close regular contact with me for any specific issues so please ask if you have any specific queries.
+Alicia and the team are in close regular contact with me for any specific issues so please ask if you have any specific queries.
 Electronic referrals mean things can be dealt with efficiently.
 The office team will process your details and arrange an appointment time and location with you.